-38 African countries are covered.
+54 African countries are covered.

 Countries are scored in terms of their performance during the year of the rating vis-à-vis the criteria, which are included in the CPIA Manual for Drafters and updated every year.
-The CPIA is a three-phase process involving i) the rating of countries by country teams; iii) the review of all ratings by sector experts; and iii) the endorsement of final ratings at open discussions between country teams and reviewers
+The CPIA is a three-phase process involving i) the rating of countries by country teams; ii) the review of all ratings by sector experts; and iii) the endorsement of final ratings at open discussions between country teams and reviewers.

-The data set has been published annually since 2005.

-The 2015 Governance Ratings were compiled during 2015 and published in March 2016.

-The data is publicly available online in the Bank's web page, https://cpia.afdb.org/?page=data
+The data set has been published annually since 2004.
+The 2019 Governance Ratings were compiled between September and November 2018 and published in April 2019.
+The data is publicly available online at https://cpia.afdb.org/?page=data&subpage=database.

-2. Bertelsmann Foundation Sustainable Governance Indicators 2016 Code: BF (SGI)
+2. Bertelsmann Stiftung Sustainable Governance Indicators 2020 Code: BF (SGI)